shum05/rag_tool_q-a/README.md

 chainlit run app/app.py

 ## Usage
-Access the tool by opening your web browser and navigating to http://localhost:5000.
+Access the tool by opening your web browser and navigating to http://localhost:8000.

-Enter a question in the input box and click "Submit."
+Enter a question in the input box and click "Submit" icon

 View the answers generated based on the dataset.